JonathanPort/js-better-event-listener/Readme.md

 ### Usage
 - - - -
+1. Installation
+`npm install better-event-listener --save` or download the `dist/BetterEventListener.js` for manual use.

-1. Import the Module
+2. Import the Module
 ```JavaScript
 import BetterEventListener from 'BetterEventListener';
 ```

-2. Instantiate the class (This only ever needs to be run once)
+3. Instantiate the class (This only ever needs to be run once)
 ```JavaScript
 new BetterEventListener();